AqwamCreates/DataPredict/docs/API/Others/ModelSafeguardWrapper.md

 * Model: The model object to modify its training capabilities.

+* hasClassification: Set whether or not the model has classification ability.
+[Default: true]

 #### Returns:

 * TrainingModifierObject: A training modifier object that uses the model's train(), predict() and reinforce() functions so that it behaves like a regular model.